Central actors in the Arctic and Antarctic

 The forum is a place for sharing information about best practices and experiences about the regulation of drilling activities.
 The sharing of information may concern, among others, safety and environmental regulations or the prevention of oil spills in the various phases of drilling activities.

 The members are authorities of the arctic countries, Finland being represented by the Finnish Transport Agency.
-The Finnish Transport Agency is the Chair of the forum during the Finnish Chairmanship.
 External regulatory organisations may also be accepted as members.

 Barents Euro-Arctic Council